gunnarvoet/ctdproc/README.md

 To import run
 ```
-import pyctdproc
+import ctdproc
 ```
-This will provide several submodules under `pyctdproc`.
+This will provide several submodules under `ctdproc`.